BenyAlbatross/tp/docs/UserGuide.md

 For v1.0, only the `status` field can be updated.
 Updating other fields (company, role, deadline, pay) will be added in future iterations.

 **Valid `status` values:**
+- `Pending` -> You’re considering the internship but haven’t applied yet.
 - `Interested` → You’ve found the internship and might apply.
 - `Applied` → You’ve submitted your application.
 - `Interviewing` → You’re currently in the interview process.